by Susan Flantzer © Unofficial Royalty 2014

 Joan had six siblings:

 When Joan was around 16 years old, she became the third wife of Jean IV, Duke of Brittany who was around thirty years older.
-Jean previously had married two English brides, Mary of Waltham who was the daughter of King Edward III of England and Joan Holland, the daughter of Thomas Holland, 1st Earl of Kent.
+Jean previously had married two English brides, Mary of Waltham, the daughter of King Edward III of England, and Joan Holland, the daughter of Thomas Holland, 1st Earl of Kent.
 Both marriages were childless.

 Joan and Jean had nine children:

 Jean IV, Duke of Brittany died in 1399 and Joan became regent for her eldest son Jean V, Duke of Brittany for two years until he came of age at the age of 12.
-Henry Bolingbroke, the future King Henry IV of England, visited the court of Brittany in 1399 when he had been banished from England by his cousin King Richard II of England who Henry overthrew later that same year.
-Apparently, Henry had made a good impression on Joan and she became determined to marry him if the opportunity should arise.
+Henry Bolingbroke, the future King Henry IV of England, visited the court of Brittany in 1399.
+He had been banished from England by his cousin King Richard II of England who Henry overthrew later that same year.
+Henry made a good impression on Joan and she was determined to marry him if the opportunity should arise.
 In 1402, after Joan’s son came of age, she sent an emissary to England to arrange a marriage with Henry.
-Henry’s first wife Mary de Bohun had died in childbirth in 1394 giving birth to her seventh child.
+Henry’s first wife Mary de Bohun died in childbirth in 1394 giving birth to her seventh child.
 Henry was agreeable to the marriage and a proxy marriage was held on April 3, 1402, with Joan’s emissary standing in for the bride.

 Joan left France for England in January of 1403 with her two youngest daughters and had an uncomfortable, stormy crossing.
-Her ship should have landed at Southampton, but it was blown off course by the terrible weather and finally landed in Falmouth in Cornwall.
+Her ship, due to land at Southampton, was blown off course by the terrible weather and finally landed in Falmouth in Cornwall.
 She traveled to Winchester where Henry met her and they were married at Winchester Cathedral on February 7, 1403.
-They eventually traveled to London where Joan’s coronation was held at Westminster Abbey on February 26, 1403.
+They traveled to London where Joan’s coronation was held at Westminster Abbey on February 26, 1403.

 At the time of their marriage, Henry was about 37 and Joan was about 35, but they had no children together.
 Joan got along well with her stepchildren especially Henry of Monmouth, Prince of Wales, the future King Henry V of England.
 In his last years, King Henry IV suffered from a disfiguring disease (possibly leprosy, syphilis, or psoriasis) and had severe attacks (possibly from epilepsy or cardiovascular disease).
 While in prayer at the shrine of Edward the Confessor at Westminster Abbey, Henry suffered a fatal attack, possibly a stroke.
 He was carried to the Jerusalem Chamber, a room in the house of the Abbey’s abbot, where he died at age 45.
 Henry was not buried at Westminster Abbey but instead requested that he be buried at Canterbury Cathedral, presumably because of an affinity towards St. Thomas Becket whose shrine was there.